K-PaaS/application-platform-guide-eng/user_guide/development_application/python.md

 ![pyhthon-11]

  The service to be used is generated from the list of services identified through the command above.
-The sample application uses MySQL, Cubrid, MongoDB, Resdis, RabbitMQ, and ClusterFS services, creating six services.
+The sample application uses MySQL, Cubrid, MongoDB, Redis, RabbitMQ, and ClusterFS services, creating six services.
 The service creation command is as follows.
 The part marked in the blue box in the picture above is the service name.

 ```
  # cf create-service SERVICE PLAN SERVICE_INSTANCE [-c PARAMETERS_AS_JSON] [-t TAGS]